 - Power plant construction and the likes.

 For SMAW, how good you become as a welder entirely depends on the number of hours of practice.
-It’s possible you could learn the basics of the process in as little as 5 hours.
+It’s possible to learn the basics of the process in as little as 5 hours.

 However, if you’re looking to make a career out of it, expect at least 18-24 months of learning and training to get you to that professional status.